 Become a nudist.
 Adopt a nocturnal sleep schedule and do all of your activity at night, naked.

 It took me months, maybe even longer, to find a balance.
 It’s been more than 2 years since I left my desk job in Chicago, and I still experience ups and downs.

 If I had to pick one word to summarize this phase of life (leaving convention behind and trying something alternative), it would be: growth.

 Just the fact that you’re thinking about pursuing the digital nomad lifestyle shows growth.

 It takes courage to seek a free-form life, where you figure out making money, your schedule and your location in the world.
-Pursuing and executing that lifestyle will change every cell in your body (at least, it’ll feel that way).

 The digital nomad lifestyle means you can work from anywhere.
 But where do people actually work?
 Most digital nomads fall into one of these 3 categories:

 - Working online while traveling